Skip to main content

 Rebecca Vaughan

 Victorian fascination with tales of supernatural mystery and the macabre has created an enduring legacy of Gothic fiction; but, with a mere handful of exceptions, it is often, unfairly, the male writers that are remembered.
-Many eerie tales of terror from female writers of that era – which subversively articulated and highlighted women's dissatisfaction and frustration with patriarchal society - have gathered dust and been forgotten.
+Many eerie tales of terror from female writers of that era – which subversively articulated and highlighted women's dissatisfaction and frustration with the confines and oppression of patriarchal society - have gathered dust and been forgotten.
 Vaughan’s show not only casts light on the plight that has befallen many female writers of gothic fiction, but also demonstrates that they had the ability to chill the soul just as powerfully as their male contemporaries.
 Female Gothic essentially tells four stories: three classic tales of gothic horror, and the narrator’s own autobiographical account; which she deftly weaves in and out of the other narratives, hinting at her tragic denouement.
-The stories she draws from are Five Senses and The Shadow by Edith Nesbit, and The Cold Embrace by ME Braddon.
-These are recommended for those still unfamiliar with them.
+The stories she draws from are Five Senses and The Shadow by Edith Nesbit, and The Cold Embrace by Mary Elizabeth Braddon.

 Rebecca Vaughan